dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 The exception report pinpoints the location of the problem.
 Otherwise, a NullPointerException would have occurred elsewhere, with no easy way of tracing it back to the faulty constructor argument.

-Note

-Whenever you accept an object reference as a construction parameter, ask yourself whether you really intend to model values that can be present or absent.
+Note: Whenever you accept an object reference as a construction parameter, ask yourself whether you really intend to model values that can be present or absent.
 If not, the「tough love」approach is preferred.

-4.3.7 Implicit and Explicit Parameters
+#### 4.3.7 Implicit and Explicit Parameters

 Methods operate on objects and access their instance fields.
 For example, the method